 2. Faster communication

 Technology facilitates efficient communication and ensures everyone is within our reach.
 Mobile technology allows us to get and keep contact information on our mobile devices.
 As a result, we can reach out to other people anywhere, any time.
 Technology has improved companies’ ability to reach their clients through emails and share many business information with customers on social media.
-Additionally, managers in the field can quickly determine how the employees are carrying out business operations within a short time from the offsite location.
+Additionally, managers in the field can quickly determine how the employees carry out business operations within a short time from the offsite location.

 3. Variety of communication tools

 In the past few years, it was not easy to communicate and translate information into other languages.
 Today, we can manipulate one behavior into several streams.
-For example, we can easily convert a video into a text and then translate it to other languages using Google translator and other tools.
+For example, we can easily convert a video into text and then translate it to other languages using Google translator and other tools.
 Now, we do not want to tire our minds to think and compare.
 Instead, we want to read and comprehend quickly.
 Technology is providing personalized communication and solutions.

 4. Communication log